 Inverters are an integral part of your solar system.
-Many companies use string inverters, but we feel that microinverters have more benefits to them.
+Many companies use string inverters, but we feel that microinverters have more benefits to them, particularly in residential settings.
 This article discusses inverters in general, as well as outlines the differences between different types of inverters.

 Solar panels use sunlight to generate electricity--specifically, direct current, or “DC” energy.
 However, power is normally distributed to homes as alternating current, or “AC” energy.

 To convert DC energy to AC energy, solar systems use inverters.
 There are two main types of inverters: String inverters and microinverters.
 Project Solar uses microinverters in all our equipment builds.

 - String Inverters & Microinverters - How They're Different

 - Microinverter Benefits

 - The Bottom Line